Rubus laciniatus/R. bifrons

 - For small infestations, dig up root crowns and grub roots.
 Be sure to monitor the work area for large root fragments which, when left in the ground, can re-sprout.

-- Mowing, including the use of riding mowers and tractor-mounted mowers, can be very effective to control blackberries but may also harm desirable plants.
+- Mowing, including the use of riding mowers and tractor-mounted mowers, can be effective to suppress the spread of blackberries but often does not provide control and may also harm desirable plants.
 Cut vines several times a year over several years to exhaust the energy reserves.
 Do not mow where soils are highly susceptible to compaction or erosion, or where soils are very wet.